k-privateai/k-privateai.github.io/_posts/2025-04-13-PDT - K-PAI forum announcement - 06.markdown

 ## Q&A & Further Networking (7:45pm ~ 8pm)

+This interactive session provides a unique opportunity to engage directly with our expert speakers, addressing your specific questions about AI's role in healthcare innovation while respecting data privacy.
+Bring your most challenging questions and contribute to this vibrant exchange of ideas!

 # Why Attend?

 Attending this event offers a unique opportunity to gain valuable insights into the revolutionary integration of AI with biomedical research and healthcare.
 You'll have the chance to network with leading experts in AI, genomics, medical imaging, and privacy-preserving technologies.
 Engage in thought-provoking discussions about the ethical implications and technological challenges of implementing AI in healthcare while maintaining patient privacy.
 Additionally, you'll be able to connect with Silicon Valley's vibrant and innovative tech community, and learn about the latest cutting-edge research and practical applications shaping the future of precision medicine.